Criminal Justice Courses (CRIJ)

 1301 Introduction to Criminal Justice (3-0).
 Topics for this course include history and philosophy of criminal justice and ethical considerations, crime defined, its nature and impact, overview of criminal justice system, prosecution and defense, trial process, corrections.

-1306 The Courts and Criminal Procedures (3-0).
+1306 Courts System and Practices (3-0).
 Topics for this course include the judiciary in the criminal justice system, right to counsel, pre-trial releases, grand juries, adjudication process, types and rules of evidence and sentencing.

 1310 Fundamentals of Criminal Law (3-0).
 Topics for this course include a study of the nature of criminal law, philosophical and historical development, major definitions and concepts, classification of crime, elements of crimes and penalties using Texas statutes as illustrations, criminal responsibility.